Kakao Corp. Competitive Strategy & SWOT Analysis

 Strengths

 - KakaoTalk holds a 95 percent penetration rate among South Korean smartphone users, creating a complete, total monopoly on digital communication.
-Furthermore, the Kakao Login API serves as the primary authentication mechanism for over 80 percent of South Korean digital services, effectively taxing the entire digital economy for the privilege of accessing its user identity database.
+The Kakao Login API serves as the primary authentication mechanism for over 80 percent of South Korean digital services, effectively taxing the entire digital economy for the privilege of accessing its user identity database.

 Weaknesses